Best TV deals of Black Friday 2023 that are already live

 Hisense UHD R6 58" Class 4K smart TV: $268 ($30 off)

-We're huge fans of Hisense TVs and they keep performing very well within our rounds up of the best 55-inch, 65-inch and 75-inch smart TVs.
+We're huge fans of Hisense TVs.
+That's why they keep showing up in our roundups of the best 55-inch, 65-inch and 75-inch smart TVs.
 If a 55-inch TV is too small for your living space, but 65 inches is just too big, Hisense offers this 4K resolution 58-inch LED TV that's on sale at Amazon for just $268.

 This smart TV is powered using the RokuTV OS, so its ready to connect and stream content from all of the popular streaming services and networks that you subscribe to.
 The TV has a 60Hz refresh rate, can be controlled using voice commands and supports DTS Studio Sound.
 For picture quality, this TV supports Dolby Vision and HDR10.